julienlebren/elastic_app_search/README.md

 ### Search fields

+This setting is available through the query modifier `.searchField`.

 It will restrict a query to search only specific fields.
 Restricting fields will result in faster queries, especially for schemas with many text fields Only available within text fields.